 This is an introduction to Environmental Science.
-This course focuses on environmental pollutions: water pollution, air pollution, soil pollution and solid waste pollution, topics of global environmental ecosystems, sustainability, food and agriculture, fossil fuel combustion, renewable energy, fossil fuel combustion, sea level rise, plastic in the ocean, pesticide and toxicology.
-Case studies are paired with lectures focused on environmental issues, for example: asthma in South Bronx, NYC drinking water quality, food desert in the Bronx, combined sewer overflows (CSOs) impact on water pollution in the Harlem River, polychlorinated biphenyls (PCBs) in the Hudson River and Stripped Bass consumption safety.
+This course focuses on environmental pollutions: water pollution, air pollution, soil pollution and solid waste pollution, topics of global environmental ecosystems, sustainability, food and agriculture, fossil fuel combustion, renewable energy, sea level rise, plastic in the ocean, pesticide and toxicology.
+Case studies are paired with lectures focused on environmental issues, for example: asthma in South Bronx, NYC drinking water quality, food desert in the Bronx, combined sewer overflow (CSO) impact on water pollution in the Harlem River, water pollution in NYC, polychlorinated biphenyls (PCBs) in the Hudson River and Stripped Bass consumption safety, reduce/reuse/recycle in NYC.
 Student will learn what is environmental science and environmental pollution and be able to use case studies to develop a final project.